DPI-WE/minitest/content.md

 {: .choose_best #gemfile_for_minitest title="Gemfile for minitest" points="1" answer="1" }

 ## Writing Tests with [`MiniTest`](https://github.com/minitest/minitest)
-Now, that we have the gem installed, we'll write tests for our Calculator class in `tests/test_calculator.rb`:
+Now that we have the gem installed, we'll write tests for our Calculator class in `tests/test_calculator.rb`:

 ```ruby
 # tests/test_calculator.rb